The future of transportation: how sharing economy companies can manage their fleet – and their core business

 Interestingly, the on-demand and personalized nature of these ride-share services point to critical roadblocks for scalability: Geographic and cultural differences alongside existing transportation infrastructure, the regulatory environment and consumer routines mean there’s no one-size-fits-all mobility model.

 That means there’s room for multiple private or public-sector players to step in and seize on various elements of moving from point A to point B from traditional mobility providers like airlines to micro-mobility entrants like shared scooters.
 And with such a clear opportunity comes many companies ready to fight to win mindshare and market share.

-Competition for drivers (where relevant), consumers, etc., create price wars that leave shared mobility companies hemorrhaging money to stay competitive.
+Competition for drivers (where relevant), consumers, etc., create price wars that leave sharing economy companies hemorrhaging money to stay competitive.
 According to IPO filings, for example, Uber was running at a $3 billion loss while Lyft was running at an almost $1 billion loss in 2018.

 It’s evident that to ensure the long-term viability of an industry that’s working hard to meet consumer’s where they are by offering new, flexible options to get from point A to point B, maintaining a viable business model will be core to establishing market share, exciting investors, and scaling for longevity.

 The nascent stage of the industry means that operating losses are expected – investments in growth and innovation are high – however, central to sustaining a business to drive meaningful change in the transportation ecosystem is tapping into consumer preferences and managing your fleet in a way that caters to them.

 That’s what we’ll cover next: Three Ways for Sharing Economy Companies to Cut Costs (and Become Profitable).